Sanaebadi97/Practical_Unit_Testing/README.md

 http://practicalunittesting.com
 Practical Unit Testing with JUnit an
-Nowadays developers are ectetout tests. le in theorn practice writing high-quality unit tests can turn out to be a real chall This book explains in detail  tt testveopular osou Java tnologies: JU 5, TestNG, Mockito and A
+Nowadays developers are ectetout tests. le in theorn practice writing high-quality unit tests can turn out to be a real chall This book explns in detail  tt testveopular osou Java tnologies: JU 5, TestNG, Mockito and A